Documents required for clearance

 - If you are intending to have your medications sent through the

-mail or via courier, import permits will be required prior to importing the medications.
+mail or via courier, import permits will be required prior to importing the medications that contain a controlled substance.

 - You should enquire about the import procedures before you arrive in Australia.